CodePushGo/website/src/content/blog/en/setting-up-capacitor-local-environment.md

 ### Project Setup

-To start, either create a **new Capacitor project** or integrate Capacitor into an existing web app:
+To start, either create a **new React Native project** or integrate React Native into an existing web app:

 ```bash
 npm init @capacitor/app